Anna Cramling: Playing style

 Cramling has a strong preference for playing 1.d4 (the Queen's Pawn Game) with the white pieces over any other first move.
 Cramling believes she combines her mother's opening style with her father's aggressive style:

-"I think that I play very aggressively, especially when I play online.
+I think that I play very aggressively, especially when I play online.
 It's just more fun!
 I'd say I got that from my father, as he's definitely a very aggressive and tactical chess player.
 In that sense I play a lot like him, and in terms of openings, I play a lot that are similar to my mother's openings, because she used to teach me a lot of them.
-So I guess I'd say I play my mum's openings with my dad's style!"
+So I guess I'd say I play my mum's openings with my dad's style!

 In 2023, Cramling pioneered a new chess opening which she named "The Cow", a variation of Van 't Kruijs Opening that is reminiscent of the Hippopotamus Defence and playable with either the black or white pieces.
-The opening variation is characterized by white opening with "1. e3 2. d3 3.
-Ne2 4.
-Nd2 5.
-Nb3 6.
-Ng3", regardless of how black responds.
+The opening variation is characterized by White opening with 1.e3, 2.d3, 3.Ne2, 4.Nd2, 5.Nb3, and 6.Ng3, regardless of how Black responds.
 In March 2024, chess.com added a version of this opening to its list of recognized opening variations.
-They characterized the canonical moves as "1. e3 d5 2. d3 e5 3.
-Ne2 Bd6 4.
-Ng3 Nf6 5.
-Nd2".
+They characterized the canonical moves as "1.e3 d5 2.d3 e5 3.Ne2 Bd6 4.Ng3 Nf6 5.Nd2".
 In the first round of the Reykjavík Open on March 15, 2024, Cramling lost to Grandmaster Platon Galperin who played "The Cow" against her.
 It was the first time Cramling had faced her own opening in a classical chess tournament.